hjrose29/hjrose29/README.md

-### TLDR: I'm Henry, a Computer Science and Statistics student at Oswego State University - I'm spending my 2024 Summer with JP Morgan, and am currently looking for Spring(2024) and Fall(2024) Co-Ops.
+### TLDR: I'm Henry, a Computer Science and Statistics new grad from Oswego State University - I'm in the CLDP Rotational Program at JP Morgan Chase in NYC.

 ### Hi there 👋

-### I am a Junior Computer Science and Statisitics Student at Oswego State University who loves making sense out of data!
+### I am a recent Oswego State graduate (2025), I studied Computer Science and Statisitics Student.
-### I've worked in all sorts of languages and frameworks but Python🐍 and Java are my most comfortable!
+### I've worked in all sorts of languages, frameworks, and data analysis platforms.
 ### Outside of school I am a member of my school's [NCAA XC & TF teams](https://www.tfrrs.org/athletes/7920460/Oswego_State/Henry_Rose.html)!

-### I am currently searching for an internship in Software Engineering/Data Science where I can continue to grow my skillsets!
+### I am always open to hearing about new opportunities where I can continue to grow my skillsets whether it be internal or external, I'm also always working on new projects in and out of work.

 ### I hope you find a project you like!